If you need gift ideas for bodybuilders and other types of weightlifters, this post is for you.

 - Desires guidance and increased motivation

-Here's a list of several coaches that are generally well respected for their methods, quality of service, attentiveness to client needs, and most importantly, results.
+Here’s a list of several coaches who are generally well respected for their methods, quality of service, attentiveness to client needs, and most importantly, results.

 Note: Although I spent some time researching these coaches/coaching teams, you should do your own due diligence before purchasing any services.
 I recommend trying to find reviews on different bodybuilding forums from people who have been coached by whomever you’re considering.